 Installed in her art gallery among the antique shops and galleries of the Carré Rive Gauche in Paris since 2012, Carole Decombe demonstrates that pleasure in business is eclectic and shares with us her neverending emotion at the beauty of things.
 The Carré Rive Gauche is a particular district embracing a prolific French history and showcasing preeminent works of art.
-You might wonder how she comes to be here in the heart of Paris, in the artistic center for collectors … A few images come to mind, not so distant, but all setting their seal on a story of a passion lived among beautiful people and beautiful things … After studies in history of art and as a guide and interpreter at the Ecole du Louvre, specializing in architecture and the decoration of large mansions and houses, Carole Decombe’s first job was not very far away from her new gallery in the Carré Rive Gauche, working for an antique dealer on quai Voltaire.
+You might wonder how she comes to be here in the heart of Paris, in the artistic center for collectors … A few images come to mind, not so distant, but all setting their seal on a story of a passion lived among beautiful people and beautiful things … After studies in history of art at the Ecole du Louvre, she attained a degree in architectural and interior design heritage preservation.
+Carole Decombe’s first job was not very far away from her gallery in the Carré Rive Gauche, working for an antique dealer on quai Voltaire.
 As a buyer, Carole spent a lot of time at public sales in Paris, particularly in the Drouot auction rooms, and this is where her passion for art, and her eagerness to search for rare items really began and where she gained an educated eye.

 Carole Decombe works with a number of American designers on the East Coast and she naturally wanted to be a part of the design movement in California.
 She launched a new space in 2016 on Melrose Avenue, the heart of the design district.
 In 2020, Carole decided to create a new concept : “My Home is my Gallery” at her house in Pacific Palisades.
 She recognizes that Los Angeles is attracting more influential artists and global art galleries.
 The influx from New York to participate in the art scene on the West Coast is creating a shift in relevance.
 “For me, Los Angeles is a place of enthusiasm and energy where artistic spirit soars.”